-(c) Ministry of Economic Development and Trade "Next Generation of Jobs Fund" Conditional Grant signed a Conditional Grant Agreement with Electrovaya Corp. awarding Cdn \$ 16.7 million as a grant.
+(c) Ministry of Economic Development and Trade "Next Generation of Jobs Fund" Conditional Grant

+On May 5, 2009, the Province of Ontario, as represented by the Minister of Economic Development, signed a Conditional Grant Agreement with Electrovaya Corp. awarding Cdn \$ 16.7 million as a grant.
 The grant is for pre-commercialization activities over a period of five years ending on December 31, 2013.
-The grant is 15% of the targeted project cost of Cdn \$111.49 million and is subject to certain targets related to new job creation and investment, which if not achieved, could result in only a portion of the grant being received, or a potential claw-back of funds received by the end of the five year period.
+In August 2011, the Company received confirmation from Minister of Economic Development and Trade that the project has been extended to December 31, 2015.
+The grant is 15% of the targeted project cost of Cdn \$111.62 million and is subject to certain targets related to new job creation and investment, which if not achieved, could result in only a portion of the grant being received, or a potential claw-back of funds received by the end of the seven year period.
 The Company continues to review its requirements for additional capital resources and no commitments exist at the present time.
 In addition to discussions with various Government agencies concerning the potential funding of certain research and development and pre-commercialization activities, the Company is, on a regular basis investigating potential funding from other public and private sources.